Written by Karen Selby, RN | Medically Reviewed By Dr. Raja Michael Flores | Edited By Walter Pacheco | Last Update: October 14, 2024

 Hyperthermic Intrathoracic Chemotherapy (HITHOC) Process

 The HITHOC procedure varies depending on which mesothelioma treatment center performs it.
-This is a general outline.
+While the specifics of the process can vary between treatment centers, the general approach remains consistent.

 1. Prevent Kidney Damage